 How many times do we sit around and wait to hear God’s call before we act?
-We think we will hear an audible voice tell us it’s time to go on a mission’s trip, and we wait around until then.
-But this isn’t the way God typically chooses to speak to us.
+We think we will hear an audible voice tell us it’s time to go on a mission trip, and we wait around until then.
+But an audible Word isn’t the only way God speaks to us.

 3. Everyone should go.

 Though we are all to serve in some capacity, serving overseas on a mission’s trip isn’t for everyone.
 Sometimes people are called to give financially or called to support in prayer.
 It’s important not to pressure everyone to feel a certain way about missions.
 We are the body of Christ and each part of the body plays a different yet equally important role.
 Instead of telling others to join you, ask them how they feel God leading them towards missions and then present the different ways they can help.

 What are some additional myths you’ve heard about medical mission work?
 Reach out below or on our Facebook page and let’s talk about it!